skyfox69/jsapi/README.md

 [The :minimum keyword]: #the-minimum-keyword

-The `:minimum` keyword specifies the minimum of an integer or a number, for example:
+The `:minimum` keyword specifies the minimum value an integer or a number can be, for example:

 ```ruby
 # Allow positive integers only